-VAW – Medical Outreach provides volunteers with an opportunity to work first hand with experienced local doctors.
-Volunteers will fund raise for medications and supplies prior to the trip abroad.
-While in country, volunteers will assist the doctors, perform triage, distribute medications, teach classes on hygiene, nutrition, and first aid.
-All volunteer activities are under the direct supervision of a licensed Physician.
+VAW Global – Medical Outreach provides interns with an opportunity to work first hand with experienced local doctors.
+Interns will fund raise for medications and supplies prior to the trip abroad.
+While in country, interns will shadow the doctors, perform triage, learn basic pharmacology, and teach classes on hygiene, nutrition, and/or first aid.
+All intern activities are under the direct supervision of local, licensed healthcare professionals.
 This is an intensive internship, valuable to future nurses, future physicians and other future healthcare providers as well as those interested in seeing what it is like to work in a developing country.
-The internship is focused on giving volunteers a variety of experiences, deepening their understanding of the medical field, and broadening their global view.
+The internship is focused on giving interns a variety of experiences, deepening their understanding of the medical field, and broadening their global view.

-This internship is designed to give volunteers an experience as close to being a practicing physician as is possible before going to medical school, while ensuring the safety of and ethical treatment of patients, by having all aspects of the work directed by licensed physicians.
+This internship is designed to give interns the opportunity to be immersed in a healthcare setting and involving them as much as possible, while ensuring the safety and ethical treatment of patients, by having all aspects of the work directed by local, licensed healthcare professionals.
 You will spend every clinic day doing one of the following activities:

 Shadowing a Doctor

-Volunteers sit right next to the doctor and listen as he or she meets with patients, diagnoses conditions and prescribes treatment.
-Volunteers will have countless opportunities to ask questions and learn as much as they would like.
-Volunteers may even learn a few skills like how to differentiate between the heartbeat of an unborn fetus and the mother with a stethoscope, or how to treat an open wound.
+Interns sit right next to the doctor and listen as he or she meets with patients, diagnoses conditions and prescribes treatment.
+Interns will have countless opportunities to ask questions and learn as much as they would like.
+Interns may even learn a few skills like how to differentiate between the heartbeat of an unborn fetus and the mother with a stethoscope, or how to treat an open wound.

 Measure Vital Statistics